Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 The first method (using the inner product) has preconditions (removing some parts from A), while the second (using wedge product) is without.

-In my tests I currently have problems to find the intersection between line and plane, so I decided to test all possible combinations of objects.
+In my tests I currently have problems to find the intersection between line and plane and circle-circle, so I decided to test all possible combinations of objects.
 This will take a while, I'll document the results here.

 Example of intersection sphere-sphere-plane, which results in point pair.
 Followed by an extraction of the point pair into single points: